What's Anomalous in LHC Jets?: Introduction

 As reference datasets we introduce two dark-matter-inspired jet signatures in Sec.~\ref{sec:data}.
 The underlying new physics model is Hidden Valleys, made of a strongly interacting, light dark sector~\cite{Strassler:2006im,Morrissey:2009tf,Knapen:2021eip}.
 Our physics task is similar to Ref.~\cite{Canelli:2021aps}, where the technical focus is on a fixed signal type and set of observables.
 When we produce particles from this dark sector, they can decay within the dark sector and form a dark shower, but this dark shower will eventually switch to SM fragmentation and turn into a semi-visible jet~\cite{Cohen:2015toa,Cohen:2017pzm,Pierce:2017taw,Beauchesne:2017yhh, Bernreuther:2019pfb,Bernreuther:2020vhm} or a pure, modified QCD jet~\cite{Heimel:2018mkt}.
 In both cases we can use ML-based subjet tools to tag the signal jets, provided we know and control the signal hypothesis.
-The problem is that the model parameter space is too large to rely on standard hypothesis testing; some of our colleagues even seem to lack trust in these models altogether, so our strategy will be to search for such dark jets using anomaly detection on jets.
+The problem is that the model parameter space is too large to rely on standard hypothesis testing; there are also reasons to doubt that the dark sector showering modelled in Pythia~\cite{pythia} is accurate due to differences between the strong sector in the SM and in the dark sector.
+So our strategy will be to search for such dark jets using anomaly detection on jets.
 We note that both our signals are particularly hard to distinguish from QCD jets, unlike fat jets arising from Standard Model decays.